 To find out, we spoke to Professor Allan Brimicombe, Head of the Centre for Geo-Information Studies at the University of East London.
 He uses data analysis and spatial modelling to solve complex problems, such as asking whether London 2012 is sustainable or not.

 Allan is leading a series of impact studies for the London Organising Committee of the Olympic Games and Paralympic Games (LOCOG) to assess the environmental, socio-cultural economic effects of London 2012.
-You can read a summary of his report assessing the impact of the construction period on Geography in the News.
+You can read a summary of his report assessing the impact of the construction period.

 London had to sell its bid to the International Olympic Committee (IOC) and had tough competition from Paris and Madrid, who were also involved in the final rounds of bidding for the 2012 Games.
 Each city needed a Unique Selling Point (USP) to interest the client – in this case, the IOC.
 So this is all a question of branding.
 Alongside London 2012’s overarching aim of ‘inspiring a generation’ the London Games also aimed to regenerate East London and the environmental impact was an important consideration within this.